Frequently Asked Questions

 Who chooses the physician providing the Medical Record Review?

 Individuals who request this service typically have been referred to a specific provider.
 For this reason, you may request a specific specialist to complete your review.
 However, if this specialist is not available, the Stanford Clinical Advice Services team will review your case and provide a recommendation for an alternative physician willing to provide an opinion.

 Yes, this service is offered to patients both within the US as well as across most international locations.
 This service is currently only being offered in adult and pediatric Cardiovascular Services and Neurosurgery.

-What is the affiliation between Grand Rounds and Stanford Medicine?
+What is the affiliation between Included Health and Stanford Medicine?

-Stanford Medicine has partnered with Grand Rounds to offer online medical reviews and second opinions from Stanford Medicine doctors in many medical specialties.
-The Grand Rounds Care Team gathers and summarizes your medical records, images, and history.
+Stanford Medicine has partnered with Included Health to offer online medical reviews and second opinions from Stanford Medicine doctors in many medical specialties.
+The Included Health Care Team gathers and summarizes your medical records, images, and history.
 A specialist at Stanford Medicine will review your medical records, images and history, and provide an opinion based on this review.

 I would rather visit Stanford Medicine for an in-person appointment.
 What should I do next?

 If you would prefer an in-person appointment at Stanford Medicine instead of an online Medical Record Review, please follow the instruction below:

 Can I schedule a follow up appointment with the specialist who reviewed my medical records?